Closed! Open againt tomorrow at: 10:00

 We have many pictures from S A Andrée’s North Pole expedition in 1897 in our collections.
 Personal photos, preparations, Danes Island, Spitsbergen, the expedition, the findings and the objects.
 From time to time we can not figure out who is who in portraits/group photos.
 We are very grateful for your tips and opinions.

-We offer two different guided tours of the Andrée expedition.
+We offer two different showings of the Andrée expedition.

 READ MORE